 As an experienced college student, you probably know that there are many aspects of college life that contribute to your education.
 At Linfield you'll have opportunities for academic and intellectual growth, social life on campus, co-curricular activities, and much more.
 The Office of Academic Advising will help you explore what it means to be a student at Linfield College, how to take full advantage of all the opportunities on campus, and how to succeed academically.

-Registration begins for new transfer students on May 1.
-You will be assigned to a faculty advisor who will assist you with course selection – and who must approve your fall course schedule before you’ll be able to register for courses online.
+You will be assigned to a faculty advisor who will assist you with course selection – and who must approve your course schedule before you’ll be able to register for courses online.
 Follow the Course Selection and Registration Checklist to receive your faculty advisor assignment and get registered.